 Half-Life is normally defined as the time needed by a radioactive substance (or one half the atoms) to disintegrate or transform into a different substance.
 The principle was first discovered in 1907 by Ernest Rutherford.
 It is usually represented by the symbol Ug or t1/2.

 To help you understand the concept better if we take a radioactive element which has a one-hour half-life.
 In this case, the one half would decay within an hour and the remaining would decay within another hour.
-The question that arises here is, why the remaining material did not decay in the hour after the first?
+The question that arises here is, why the remaining material did not decay in the hour?

 Understanding The Concept Via Experiment